 Theme Parks & Attractions

 With so many lanes and trails, cycling in Lancashire is perfect for everyone even if you're not an experienced rider.
-If you're up for an adventure why not explore the Moors on two wheels and discover a wealth of natural beauty and wildlife?
+If you're up for an adventure why not explore the Moors on two wheels and cycle through picture postcard villages, moorlands and waterways.

 Museums and Galleries

-There are so many art galleries and museums on offer in Lancashire that will suit all needs and interests.
-With a history steeped in the textile industry, and one of Europe's largest Tiffany Glass collections at Accrington's Haworth Gallery there's just so much to see!
+With a history steeped in the textile industry, and one of Europe's largest Tiffany Glass collections at Accrington's Haworth Gallery there is a lot to see in the county.

 (Photo: ©VisitBritain / Pawel Libera)